 If you’re fit enough for this challenge, don’t miss the 2-hour vertical climb to land right in the historic village of Anopolis.

 Offering great views of the plateau and the mountains, nothing like this village to taste Chania’s most delicious treat, the Sfakian pita.

-Discover the gorge of Aradena
+Discover the Gorge of Aradena

 One of the most imposing gorges in South Crete, Aradena (also written Aradaina), is a fantastic area to challenge your adrenaline levels.

 This is a medium to hard hike, that can take from 3 to 4 hours, depending on your pace, just a few minutes from the village.

-Yes, you can also experience the thrill of jumping off the second highest bridge in Europe, 138 meters over the spectacular gorge.
+Yes, you can also experience the thrill of jumping off the second-highest bridge in Europe, 138 meters over the spectacular gorge.

 The local company Liquid Bungy will take care of your jump in total safety.
 Do not skip this adventure!

-Visit Agia Roumeli village
+Visit Agia Roumeli Village

-One of the best ways to enjoy and admire the beautiful landscape of the Libyan sea is to sail off the coast.
+A great way to enjoy and admire the beautiful landscape of the Libyan sea is to sail off the coast.

 The settlement is located almost at the exit of Crete’s most famous gorge, Samaria, which can make it a bit of a crowded area in the late hours of the afternoon.

 Catch your boat back to Loutro in the afternoon to experience a magnificent sunset right at sea.

-Face the challenge of Imbros Gorge
+Face the Challenge of Imbros Gorge

-The second most popular gorge in Crete, after Samaria is Imbros.
+The second most popular gorge in Crete, after Samaria is Imbros Gorge.
 Usually, fewer people hike through this gorge, which is shorter, less challenging, and often suggested as a great place for children who want to hike through a gorge.

-From Loutro, you’ll need to reach the port of Chora Sfakion and then take the bust back to Chania, only to get off at the entrance of Imbros.
+From Loutro, you’ll need to reach the port of Chora Sfakion and then take the bus back to Chania, only to get off at the entrance of Imbros.

 At the exit of the gorge, depending on how much strength you still have, you can either walk back to Sfakia or take a local taxi for a few euros in time to catch your last boat for Loutro.

-Loutro at its best, when is the best time to visit Loutro
+Loutro at Its Best: When is the Best Time to Visit Loutro

 Of course, Summer is the best season to travel to Crete, the weather is nothing but perfect, there’s no rain and no clouds whatsoever.
-Yet, that’s not the only good time to visit Loutro.

 During Fall the atmosphere is extremely relaxed, it’s quite easy to find a place to stay without booking in advance, and the beach will be empty.

 In September, you’ll find a few more tourists, you’ll need to book, but the place will be quiet and the weather still amazing.